singhkpratham/geocompr/05-geometry-operations.md

 </div>

 By contrast, the`disaggregate()` function increases the resolution.
-However, we have to specify a method how to fill the new cells.
+However, we have to specify a method on how to fill the new cells.
 The `disaggregate()` function provides two methods.
 The first (nearest neighbor, `method = ""`) simply gives all output cells the value of the nearest input cell, and hence duplicates values which leads to a blocky output image.

-The `bilinear` method, in turn, is an interpolation technique that uses the four nearest pixel centers of the input image (salmon colored points in Fig. \@ref(fig:bilinear)) to compute an average weighted by distance (arrows in Fig. \@ref(fig:bilinear) as the value of the output cell - square in the upper left corner in Fig. \@ref(fig:bilinear)).
+The `bilinear` method, in turn, is an interpolation technique that uses the four nearest pixel centers of the input image (salmon colored points in Figure \@ref(fig:bilinear)) to compute an average weighted by distance (arrows in Figure \@ref(fig:bilinear) as the value of the output cell - square in the upper left corner in Figure \@ref(fig:bilinear)).

 ```r